borysneselovskyi/cnpg_workshop/README.md

 ```

 Connect to the vm:
-- obtain the public ip address of the vm in the file ssh_comfig
+- obtain the public ip address of the vm from the file ssh_comfig
 - run in the browser the url: https://<vm public ip>
 - connect with the user **workshop** and password **workshop**